 Once I realized I wasn’t going to get any help, I knew I had to figure it out on my own.
 Twenty cars was not enough to pay the bills I needed to pay.
 I needed at least 25-30 cars out each month or I had money problems.
 Within 60 days of working there, I had it all figured out.

 Knowing this, I spent my entire week setting up my Saturday.
-After all, if I sell 3-4 cars on the weekend, and there’s 4-5 weekends in a month, that’s anywhere from 12 – 20 cars just making the most of one special day each week.
-This takes a lot of pressure off of selling during the week too.
+After all, if I sell 3-4 cars on the weekend, and there are 4-5 weekends in a month, that’s anywhere from 12 – 20 cars just making the most of one special day each week.
+This takes a lot of pressure off selling during the week, too.

 If I got someone off of service to agree with me by 9am, I could have them closed, sold and gone by 10am.
 One down.
 Two to go.